search

 In Aximmetry DE, you can choose if the Billboard is rendered by Aximmetry or by Unreal Engine.
 Both have benefits and disadvantages.

 Select the CAMERA & RENDER SETUP Panel in the CAMERAS Control Board.
+You will find the Allow Virtuals switch in its Pin Values.

 Allow Virtuals: OFF

 Aximmetry renders the image of the talent on top of the Unreal scene.
-Virtual objects can occlude the talent, reflections, and shadows are supported.
-The camera image is accurately reproduced without adding noise or distortions.
+Virtual objects can occlude the talent, and both reflections and shadows are supported.

 Allow Virtuals: ON

-Compositing is done entirely in Unreal.
-Virtual objects can occlude the talent, reflections, and shadows are supported.
 With this method, the talent can be lit by the lights in the Unreal scene.
 Virtual camera movement is also supported.
 The quality of the talent’s image may be slightly degraded.

 Lit